Predictions of a genocide in Ethiopia: Lack of international reactions

 African Citizens argued that the United Nations and the African Union had, as of 26 November, "failed to take any concrete steps to prevent the real likelihood of imminent mass extermination, beginning with all the internees."
 Clark, Lapsley & Alton described the international community as being "divided, confused and indecisive".
 They described the African Union as having "listened deferentially to the government's denials and obfuscations," European powers as having "dithered" and the United States (US) as having "toned down its condemnations".

 Trigger event

 African Citizens predicted that the threat of Addis Ababa being taken over by TDF–OLA would, if the genocide factors of 26 November 2021 remained in place, be likely to trigger an "exterminat[ion]" of "the internees – wherever they are held".

 Calls for genocide prevention

 On 20 November 2021, Genocide Watch called for the predicted genocide to be prevented.
 On 21 November, Chidi Odinkalu called for genocide prevention, stating, "We need to focus on an urgent programme of Genocide Prevention advocacy on Ethiopia NOW.
 It may be too late in 2 weeks, guys."
 On 26 November, African Citizens and Clark, Lapsley & Alton also called for the predicted genocide to be prevented.

+Organizations related to the international Jewish community and otherwise involved in commemorating the Holocaust, such as the United States Holocaust Memorial Museum, expressed alarm over the conflict's events.
+In October 2022, the Museum issued a public statement declaring a "heightened risk" and concluding: "Ethnic-based targeting and the commission of mass atrocities have been an intentional strategy of parties to the conflict between the Ethiopian and regional Tigrayan governments".